webcomics/dosage/doc/web/content/comics/SmackJeeves_PlasticKings.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>A young king and his rock n' roll queen must give up their party-animal ways and beg the gods for help when their newborn son falls ill.
-However, this is only the first of many problems facing the kingdom and the gods who watch over it.</td>
+However, this is only the first of many problems facing the kingdom and the gods who watch over it.
+Updates Mon-Fri</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://plastickings.smackjeeves.com/comics/">http://plastickings.smackjeeves.com/comics/</a></td>